-- 57. There are three elements to the definition, each of which must be satisfied. - a.
-The actions (or threats of actions) that constitute terrorism, which encompass serious violence against a person; serious damage to property; and actions which endanger life, create a serious risk to health or safety, or are designed seriously to interfere with or seriously to disrupt an electronic system.33 - b.
-The target to which those acts must be directed: in short, to influence a government or international organisation, or to intimidate the public or a section of the public. - c.
-The underlying purpose that must be present: advancing a political, religious, racial or ideological cause.34 - 58.
+There are three elements to the definition, each of which must be satisfied.

+The actions (or threats of actions) that constitute terrorism, which encompass serious violence against a person; serious damage to property; and actions which endanger life, create a serious risk to health or safety, or are designed seriously to interfere with or seriously to disrupt an electronic system.

+The target to which those acts must be directed: in short, to influence a government or international organisation, or to intimidate the public or a section of the public.

+The underlying purpose that must be present: advancing a political, religious, racial or ideological cause. $\frac{34}{4}$ our anti-terrorism laws.

 There is plenty of room for argument about how that definition is formulated.
-I examine those arguments not in the abstract but in the light of their ability to minimise the potential for abusive use of our anti-terrorism laws.
+I examine those arguments not in the abstract but in the light of their ability to minimise the potential for abusive use of

-Actions
+1. Actions

-- 59. In relation to the prohibited actions: - a.
-One might question the emphasis on property damage.
-The 1999 UN Convention on the Suppression of Financing of Terrorism speaks only of "an act intended to cause death or serious bodily injury" words which, according to the Canadian Supreme Court conveyed "the essence of what the world understands by terrorism".35 Countries such as Canada and New Zealand only include property
+In relation to the prohibited actions, one might question the emphasis on property damage.
+The 1999 UN Convention on the Suppression of Financing of Terrorism speaks only of "an act intended to cause death or serious bodily injury"-words which, according to the Canadian Supreme Court, conveyed "the essence of what the world understands by terrorism".
+Countries such as Canada and New Zealand only include property damage when it is likely to result in serious harm or risk to persons.
+However, since it is nowadays rare to encounter a plot which is aimed solely at damaging property, the point is of little significance to the manner in which the law is applied.